 ****Please note, the next time this course will be offered is 2014****

 Other courses occurring during this weekend:

 - $97 plus HST – pre-registration, before November 25

 - $127 plus HST – late registration, after November 26

 The course fee includes a comprehensive and detailed course manual.

 Rick Kaselj – MS, BSc, PK, CPT, CEP, CES

-Rick Kaselj specializes in exercise rehabilitation, post-rehab, active rehabilitation, exercise therapy and corrective exercise.
-He works in one-on-one and group rehabilitation settings, training people who have been injured at work, in car accidents and during sport activities.
+Rick Kaselj specializes in exercise rehabilitation, post-rehab, active rehabilitation, exercise therapy, and corrective exercise.
+He works in one-on-one and group rehabilitation settings, training people who have been injured at work, in car accidents, and during sports activities.
 His clients and group exercise participants include a wide variety of individuals from healthy and special populations.
-Rick has given over 233 presentations to 4531 fitness professionals and consumers across Canada while continuing to work in rehabilitation centers, physiotherapy clinics, fitness clubs and personal training studios.
-Rick recently completed his Masters of Science degree focusing on corrective exercise and therapeutic exercise for the rotator cuff.
+Rick has given over 233 presentations to 4531 fitness professionals and consumers across Canada while continuing to work in rehabilitation centers, physiotherapy clinics, fitness clubs, and personal training studios.
+Rick recently completed his Master of Science degree focusing on corrective exercise and therapeutic exercise for the rotator cuff.
 To reach Rick or learn about his exercise rehabilitation courses please visit Exercises For Injuries.

 Rick Kaselj, MS